 What I have just stated is the way of salvation that has replaced the Law of Moses.
 There is no other way of salvation.
-There are no "four steps" we can take that insure our escape from Hell and eternal residence in the spirit Paradise.
-There are more like four million steps of salvation, if the truth be known.
+There are no “four steps” we can take that ensure our escape from Hell and eternal residence in the spirit Paradise.
+If the truth be known, there are more like four million steps of salvation.

 But we are teaching today, by extracting a passage here and there, that the way of salvation is to receive the blood atonement, believe and confess that Jesus Christ is our Savior and Lord, and we will escape Hell and go to Heaven when we die.
 This approach and goal is more Gnostic than Christian.
-It is the Gnostics who stress the emphasis on a mental position that will free us to go to Heaven.
+It is the Gnostics who stress that a mental belief will free us to go to Heaven.
 This is not the Gospel of the Lord Jesus Christ as found in the New Testament.

-Can you see how different what is currently presented as the plan of salvation is from the new covenant set forth in the New Testament?
+Can you see how different today’s plan of salvation is from the new covenant presented in the New Testament?
 The difference is awesome!